 You can try this method manually, by opening each of the browsers you use with Twitch and clearing cookies and caches.

-If you want to make the entire process a lot simpler and more efficient, you can use Ashampoo WinOptimizer to clean everything up.
+If you want to make the entire process a lot simpler and more efficient, you can use a PC optimizer tool to clean everything up.

-The tool will perform not only a system optimization but it will also carry out an in-depth cleaning and provide a simple to read the report.
+The tool will perform not only a system optimization but will also carry out an in-depth cleaning and provide a simple read of the report.

 You don’t need to read extensive manuals.
 With only one click all the optimization processes will run seamlessly.
 Even the useless Registry entries will be wiped out in the process.